shrey-ds/ai-traffic-police/README.md

 - **Part 1 (compulsory):** provided vehicle multiclass datasets (Vehicles-coco.v2i.multiclass, Vehicles.v1i.multiclass)
 - **Part 2a:** [Emergency vs Non-Emergency Vehicle Classification](https://www.kaggle.com/datasets/abhisheksinghblr/emergency-vehicles-identification) (Kaggle)
 - **Part 2b test images:** a small set of street-level traffic photos (Pexels, free to use): not used for training, only to demonstrate the violation-detection pipeline
-- **Part 3 Final pipeline test:** used 5 street level images and inserted them on Kaggle: Part 2b test images: a small set of street-level traffic photos (Pexels, free to use) — not used for training, only to demonstrate the violation-detection pipeline.
+- **Part 3 Final pipeline test:** used 5 street level images and inserted them on Kaggle.
+(One can easily remove the code snippet that includes path of these image and only keep full pipeline testing snippet while running on their notebook as testing on these 5 images was an optional part.
+The real test is in demo but for that you would have run all the parts as said earlier.)

 ### A note on "using YOLO"